-If yes, maximum period of postponement: One year and then the student must reapply
+If yes, maximum period of postponement: One year and then the student must reapply including application fee and documentation

 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? $\Box$ Yes $\boxtimes$ No